 David Bowie passed last night.
-He was my favorite musician of all time, including Led Zeppelin, The Beatles, Dolly Parton, Willie Nelson, and James Brown all put together.
-Maybe Jim Henson's death came close (please read his biography if you have the will), but his creations aren't intrinsically part of my life in the way Bowie's music is.
+He was my favorite musician of all time.
+Maybe Jim Henson's death came close to this feeling (please read his biography if you have the will), but his creations aren't intrinsically part of my life in the way Bowie's music is.
 Nothing shapes our lives when we are young like music does, not even movies.

 Those who grew up on Bowie felt our childhoods precipitate into the heavens tonight.
 There are just no other artists like him and we can't have true rock stars like him ever again.
 It was a specific cultural era that allowed him to become so massive.
 The world desperately needed him at the time; a freak to just show up and make us believe in something bigger, to give us a sense of magic.
 He constantly metamorphosed, yet remained steadily self-possessed up until his last album.
 He was elegant and strange, creating endlessly elaborate lyrics and compositions that unified us and made us dream about space travel and the life of a rock star.
 Today these are memes, but when Ziggy Stardust and Space Oddity arrived, they were nearly unattainable.